This release adds support for macOS 11 (Big Sur).

 The use of the system variables

 relay_log_info_repositoryis now deprecated, and a warning message is issued if you attempt to set them or read their values.
-The system variables will be removed in a future release.
+The system variables will be removed in a future MySQL version.
 These system variables were used to specify whether the replica’s connection metadata repository and applier metadata repository were written to an

 InnoDBtable in the mysql system database, or to a file in the data directory.
 The